albertllopart/Zork_Pijama_Adventures/README.md

 Pick or drop items by using the 'pick/drop + <item>' command.
 You can also store items in a Box by using the commands 'put/get + <item> + into/from + box'.
-Equip and unequip items by using the commands 'equip/unequip + <item>'
+Equip and unequip items by using the commands 'equip/unequip + <item>' Use items by using the command 'use + item'.
+Notice that this command will only work in certain rooms and with certain items.
+Press buttons with 'press button' command and open chests with the 'open chest' command Talk to the Misterious Masked Man with the 'talk man / talk to man / talk misterious ... etc' command

 Use 'quit' command to quit the game